lankford/acts_as_bloomfilter/README.md

 ## Features

-* Very fast way to know if something is PROBABLY in your database once the data is loaded.
+* Very fast way to know if something is MORE THAN LIKELY or ABSOLUTELY NOT in your database once the data is loaded.
 * Easy to use
 * Can bloomfilter on more than one column / field